fpoirotte/XRL/README.rst

     (sorted from easiest to most complex):

     -   Using a PHAR archive.
-    -   Using our PEAR repository (https://pear.erebot.net/),
-        which is compatible with both the regular pear installer and Pyrus (the next generation PEAR installer).
     -   Using a git clone.
-    -   From the sources.
+    -   From sources.

-*   A CLI script (only for PEAR/source installs, but see below) that can be used to query a remote XML-RPC server, display traffic (for debugging purpose), etc.
+*   A CLI script (for git/source installs, but see below) that can be used to query a remote XML-RPC server, display traffic (for debugging purposes), etc.

-*   A ``.phar`` archive that contains all of XRL's source code and can also be used in place of the regular CLI script for PHAR installs.
+*   A ``.phar`` archive that contains all of XRL's source code and can also be used in place of the regular CLI script.

-*   Compatibility with PHP versions ranging from PHP 5.2.1 up to the latest PHP 5.4 releases.
+*   Compatibility with PHP versions from PHP 5.2.1 onward.

 Installation